-We assess that SEK's Macro Profile reflects the average Macro Profile of the countries where the institution has its net exposures (after taking guarantees and credit derivatives into consideration).
-SEK's combined Strong+ Macro Profile is in line with that of Sweden (see Sweden's Macro Profile: Strong+, published on 7 October 2019), where the institution had around 71% of its net exposures as of the end of September 2019.
-The remaining exposures are mostly towards other European countries where the blended Macro Profile is Strong.
+We assess that SEK's Macro Profile reflects the average Macro Profile of the countries in which the institution has its net exposures (after taking guarantees and credit derivatives into consideration).
+SEK's combined Strong+ Macro Profile is in line with that of Sweden (see Sweden's Macro Profile: Strong+, published on 7 October 2019), where the institution had around 75% of its net exposures as of the end of March 2020.
+The remaining exposures are mostly towards other European countries for which the combined Macro Profile is Strong.